rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

 #### Relationship between tributary excursions and dam use

-To analyse wether ther are conditional effects of the dam use on tributary excursions we fit a model including a three-way interaction _Species_ x _Season_ x _dam_.
+To analyse wether ther are conditional effects of the dam use on tributary excursions we fit a model including a three-way interaction _Species_ x _season_ x _dam_.
 Actually, this was a candidate model in a former (not included here) model selection subset

 :warning:
 - The data for _tributary_ contains 0s that are recognized as negative values by the _lme4_ fitting function